Convergence of a Packet Routing Model to Flows Over Time: Packet routing model with deterministic queuing.

+\begin{restatable}{proposition}{thmnoequilibria} There are competitive packet routing games in our model for which no pure Nash equilibrium exists. \end{restatable}

+\begin{proof} Consider a game with six players played on the discretized network depicted in \Cref{fig:NoPNE} with $\alpha = \beta = 1$.
+We have two main players, a pursuer $1$ going from $o_P$ to $d_P$ and an evader $2$ going from $o_E$ to $d_E$.
+Each of these two players has exactly two paths to choose from, which we denote by top and bottom.
+Moreover, we have four additional players $3, \dots, 6$ with origins $o_3=o_4=o_E$ and $o_5=o_6=o_P$ and destinations $d_3, \dots d_6$.
+Note that these players have a unique path, and hence only a single strategy.
+Their purpose is to transfer the information between the main players.

+All players have a release time of $0$ and are ordered by their index in the beginning.
+In a tie-break in the merging procedure the four long arcs ($v_1v_6, v_5v_2, v_7v_4, v_3v_8$) are prioritized.
+Note that all arc capacities are $1$, which implies that also the current capacities of all arcs are constant $1$ (as there are no remaining capacities).
+Therefore, at most one packet can leave an arc per time step.
+Furthermore, if two packets enter into an arc at the same time the priority counter will always end up in a tie (both counters are $1$), which means that the packet coming from the prioritized arc (long arc) will always be transferred first.

+First, we consider the network loading of the state where both the pursuer and the evader choose their respective top path.
+In this case, the evader delays player~$3$ at the end of arc $o_E v_5$ by one time step and the pursuer delays player~$5$ at $o_P v_1$.
+Thus, the pursuer enters arc $v_2d_3$ before player $3$ (as she arrives there at time $3$ and player $3$ arrives at time $4$).
+Hence, the pursuer reaches $d_P$ at time $5$.
+On the other side, the evader is delayed by player $5$ when leaving $v_6d_5$ (since both players have entered the arc at the same time, but due to the tie-break, player $5$ is in front of the evader in the arc queue).
+Thus, the evader reaches $d_E$ at time $6$.

+Now consider the state where the pursuer chooses the top path and the evader chooses the bottom path.
+In this case, the evader delays player $4$ at the end of arc $o_E v_7$ by one time step and the pursuer still delays player $5$ at $o_P v_1$.
+Thus, the pursuer enters arc $v_2d_3$ at the same time as player $3$.
+By the tie-breaking rule of the arcs, player $3$ is inserted in the arc queue of $v_2d_3$ before the pursuer, and thus, delays her when leaving the arc.
+This leads to an arrival time of the pursuer of $6$.
+The evader reaches node $v_8$ at time $3$ when player $6$ passed already and can thus arrive without delay at time $5$ in $d_E$.

+Since the game is highly symmetric this analysis gives us that the pursuer prefers to play strategy profiles top/top and bottom/bottom, while the evader prefers strategy profiles top/bottom and bottom/top.
+Since this is a classical matching pennies situation the game has no pure Nash equilibrium. \end{proof}

-Since the existence of pure Nash equilibria cannot be guaranteed, we consider approximate pure Nash equilibria.
-In these states players choose nearly optimal strategies, i.e., they cannot improve by more than $\epsilon$ by changing their paths. \begin{definition} For $\epsilon > 0$ an $\epsilon$-equilibrium is a strategy profile $\pi = (P_i)_{i \in N}$ such that for every player $i \in N$ and every simple $o_i$-$d_i$-path $P'_i$ it holds that
+\paragraph{$\epsilon$-Equilibria.} Since the existence of pure Nash equilibria cannot be guaranteed, we consider approximate pure Nash equilibria.
+In these states players choose nearly optimal strategies, i.e., they cannot improve by more than $\epsilon$ by changing their paths.